onset/lameta/sentry.README.md

 1. curl -sL https://sentry.io/get-cli/ | bash # may need some other install method on windows

-2. Set a LAMTA_SENTRY_AUTH_TOKEN environment variable with a sentry auth token that has permissions org:read, project:read, project:releases
+2. Set a LAMETA_SENTRY_AUTH_TOKEN environment variable with a sentry auth token that has permissions org:read, project:read, project:releases

 3. run `./make-sentry-release.sh` in a bash shell

 Other commands:
+`sentry-cli login`
+Note that while the `./make-sentry-release.sh` will use the LAMETA_SENTRY_AUTH_TOKEN environment variable, these raw sentry-cli commands do not know about it.
 `sentry-cli releases files \$VERSION list` start over with the uploads:
 `sentry-cli releases files \$VERSION delete --all`